TuckerLandis/weekend-movie-sagas/README.md

 * MovieForm

-Conatains input form for adding a movie.
+Contains input form for adding a movie.
 All inputs are form validated, and on submit, a movie is posted to the database, rendering it on the list view immediately

 ### Next
 I plan to add an edit page to enable edit of a movie upon pressing a button on it's card or in the detail view.
 As part of this, addition of genres will be implemented, as part of that, a checkbox mechanism for ability to select multiple genres will be added.
 I plan to continue to clean up this repo and continue to comment where appropriate.